 A Resource mailbox is a specialised mailbox used for calendaring or room booking.
 In AD it has a status of RoomMailbox or EquipmentMailbox.
 It cannot be associated with an SSO account.

-Non-University members with 'cardholder' or 'virtual' status have an record in AD but have no mailbox (AD status MailUser).
-Such people can access Sharepoint, and can have an external email address associated with the account so they can participate in Sharepoint activities.
+Non-University members with 'cardholder' or 'virtual' status have a record in AD (Active Directory) but have no mailbox (AD status MailUser).
+Such people can access SharePoint, and can have an external email address associated with the account so they can participate in SharePoint activities.